 Cozy Dog Drive-In

 An icon in Springfield is the Cozy Dog Drive-in, home of the original batter-covered hot dog on a stick.
 This landmark, located on historic Route 66, features a great collection of Route 66 memorabilia.
 Although corn dogs are popular at state fairs, you have to go to the Cozy Dog drive-in for the original.
+Open 8 a.m. - 8 p.m.
+Monday - Saturday, closed Sundays.
 2935 S. Sixth Street, 217-525-1992.

 Chilli (otherwise known as Chili)

 Chili is a popular menu item in Springfield, but here it is more commonly spelled chilli, not chili.
-The first chilli restaurant in Springfield, and the first to call it “chilli”, was the Dew Chilli Parlor which opened in 1909 and is now open again at 1216 S. Fifth.
-Another local favorite, which was established by Joe Rogers in 1945 as the Den Chili Parlor, is now called The Chili Parlor.
+The first chilli restaurant in Springfield, and the first to call it “chilli,” was the Dew Chilli Parlor which opened in 1909.
+Although the original location is now closed, the secret recipe lives on at Dew Chilli at 2312 Wabash Ave., along with Dew Chilli Pub and Grill locations at 301 North Grand Ave. and 2690 S. Dirksen Parkway.
+Another local favorite, which was established by Joe Rogers in 1945 as the Den Chili Parlor, is now called The Chili Parlor, located at 820 S. Ninth Street.
 If you eat a bowl of Firebrand chili at The Chili Parlor, your name will be memorialized on the wall.
-The winner of the 2016 Illinois Times Best of Springfield, Best Chili award was The Chili Parlor, 820 South Ninth Street, 217-523-4989.

 You haven’t truly experienced Springfield until you’ve eaten a horseshoe (or at least a ponyshoe).
 Springfield originated this concoction, consisting of thick-cut slices of bread topped with meat, then potatoes, and cheese sauce over the top.
 Chef Joe Schweska of the Leland Hotel created the horseshoe in the late 1920s.
 The Leland Hotel, now an office building, was located on the corner of Sixth and Capitol Streets.
 The original horseshoe was made with ham cut in the shape of a horseshoe, wedges of potato (the nails), a Welsh rarebit type cheese sauce and was served on a hot metal plate (the anvil).
 Today’s horseshoe typically has two slices of Texas toast, your choice of meat (hamburger, ham, turkey, chicken or shrimp), French fries, and a rich cheese sauce smothered over the top.
 Most people believe the secret is the cheese sauce.
 A smaller version with just one slice of bread is called a ponyshoe.
-You can find horseshoes on many menus in Springfield; however, a frequent winner of Best Horseshoe in the Illinois Times Best of Springfield competition is D’Arcy’s Pint, 661 West Stanford Avenue, 217-492-8800.
+You can find horseshoes on many menus in Springfield with different variations on the classic version.